- Tapo account link to Alexa or Google has expired

 Relink Your Tapo Account to Google Home

 Open the Google Home app and tap Settings then Works with Google.
 Find Tapo or TP-Link in the list and tap it.
 Tap Unlink Account and confirm.
 Wait 30 seconds then tap Tapo again and sign into your Tapo account.
-Google will sync your devices.
+Google will sync the hubs.
 Make sure to assign each plug to the correct room in Google Home.
 Device names in Google should match what you expect to say like Bedroom Lamp not Tapo P100 Living Room.

 Rename Plugs to Voice-Friendly Names